mpellegrin/wordpress-cookie-notice/trunk/readme.txt

 == Upgrade Notice ==

-= 1.2.45 =
+= 1.2.46 =
-* Tweak: Improved WP Super Cache support
+* Tweak: Remove WP Super Cache cookie on deactivation
-* Tweak: CSS container style issue and media query for mobile
+* Tweak: Remove plugin version from the db on deactivation